 Australian Red Cross Lifeblood and the NBA

-The NBA doesn't supply blood products.
-We negotiate and manage contracts for the supply of blood and blood products and services in Australia, including with Lifeblood.
+The National Blood Authority (NBA) negotiates and manages contracts for the supply of blood and blood products and services in Australia, including with Lifeblood.

 Find out more about suppliers and commercial supply contracts.